williameclee/slepian_ulmo/README.md

 ### Projection of other fields to Slepian functions
 The CSR GRACE mascon data (all components), various GIA models, and the sea-level fingerprints (all components) are natively supported to be projected to Slepian functions.
 The functions are:

-- `gia2plmt`: Fetch the the geoid deformation due to GIA projected to SH coefficients.
+- `gia2plmt`/`giaz2plmt`: Fetch the the geoid deformation/vertical displacement due to GIA projected to SH coefficients.
-- `gia2slept`: Fetch the geoid deformation due to GIA projected to Slepian coefficients.
+- `gia2slept`/`giaz2slept`: Fetch the geoid deformation/vertical displacement due to GIA projected to Slepian coefficients.
 This and the above function replace `correct4gia` from slepian_delta.
 - `grace2trend`: Compute the GRACE mass trend in a given domain.
 - `mascon2plmt`: Fetch the CSR GRACE mascon data projected to Slepian coefficients.
 - `mascon2slept`: Fetch the CSR GRACE mascon data projected to Slepian coefficients.